amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     ORDER BY plot_id ASC, species_id DESC;

 > #### CHALLENGE 8
->Update your query from Challenge 2 so that the results are ordered first by plot (ascending) and then lists the individuals in order from the biggest to the smallest.***
+> Alphabetize the species table by genus and then species.

 ## <a name="order"></a>Order of execution vs. order of query

-Another note for ordering.
-We don’t actually have to display a column to sort by it.
+We don’t actually have to display a column in our query output in order to use it for sorting that output.
 For example, let’s say we want to order by the plot ID and species ID, but we only want to see the date, plot, and weight information.

     SELECT day, month, year, plot_id, weight
     FROM surveys
-    WHERE (year < 1980 OR year >= 2000) AND (species_id IN ("DM", "DO", "DS"))
-    ORDER BY plot_id ASC, species_id DESC;
+    WHERE year < 1980 AND species_id IN ("DM", "DO", "DS") ORDER BY plot_id ASC, species_id DESC;

 We can do this because sorting occurs earlier in the computational pipeline than field selection.